ulaura/Basic-Portfolio/README.md

+# Basic Portfolio

+## About
 This is the first homework assignment for the University of Arizona Coding Bootcamp, July 2017.

-We were supposed to create a basic portfolio website utilizing HTML and CSS while following the specifications given to us in the directions.
+This is a basic portfolio website utilizing HTML and CSS.

 Due Date: Saturday, July 22, 2017.